MECA CLAUSE

 (a) After every six years of service, an employee may apply for sabbatical leave of three months, or other agreed period, on full pay, whether as a continuous period or a series of separate periods, to spend time at other clinical units or centres, universities or research institutes or working (or volunteering) for a medical charity for the purposes of strengthening or acquiring clinical knowledge or skills or undertaking an approved course of study or research in matters relevant to their clinical practice.

-(b) “Service” for the purpose of sabbatical leave entitlement means service as a senior medical or dental officer in New Zealand with one or more District Health Boards.
+(b) “Service” for the purpose of sabbatical leave entitlement means service as a senior medical or dental officer in New Zealand with the employer.

 (c) Applications for participating in the programme in advance of the standard eligibility criteria (in other words, attaining six years of service) can be considered by a sub-committee of the Clinical Board (or equivalent body) which will include a nominee of the Senior Medical Staff Committee that is recognised in this role by the Association.
 The sub-committee will make a recommendation to the Chief Executive.
 In making a recommendation to the Chief Executive, the sub-committee will consider the relevance of the application to the employee’s job description, service requirements, funding arrangements and the time at which such a programme can be taken.